kellan/laughingmeme/_posts/2013-11-17-slow-twitter.md

     - Uncategorized
 ---

-My brother tweeted recently, \[“making sure I have a working implementation of Logo is part of setting up the nursery, right?”\](https://twitter.com/aidanem/status/396333522605969408).
+My brother tweeted recently, [“making sure I have a working implementation of Logo is part of setting up the nursery, right?”](https://twitter.com/aidanem/status/396333522605969408).
 I feel the same way about building the just the right photo sharing site and Twitter client.
 But I’m **RESISTING**.
 And I’m very proud of myself for it.

 The Twitter client I want (and have wanted for years, but I want it more now) is at least fairly straightforward, and I’m hoping someone has either already built it or will get inspired.
 I think of it as “Slow Twitter”.